DorothyTamYiLing/GWarrange/tutorials.md

 (Above: 33 intact kmers that are in forward orientation in majority of structure "1" genomes, as well as reverse in majority of structure "0" genomes;
 Below: 33 intact kmers that are in reverse orientation in majority of structure "1" genomes, as well as forward in majority of structure "0" genomes)

+Colour indices refer to the "colour index" column in the corresponding kmer4plot.txt file (with the same prefix), hence the corresponding kmers.

 Reference: Weigand, M.R., Williams, M.M., Peng, Y., Kania, D., Pawloski, L.C., Tondella, M.L. and CDC Pertussis Working Group, 2019.
 Genomic survey of Bordetella pertussis diversity, United States, 2000–2013.
 Emerging infectious diseases, 25(4), p.780.